RichardChambers/raspberrypi/mqtt/README.md

 As MQTT sends and receives text, using JSON with MQTT seems a natural fit.

 The FastJSON development library can be installed using apt-get.
+See https://github.com/rsyslog/libfastjson

 sudo apt-get install libfastjson-dev

+There is also GLIB JSON https://wiki.gnome.org/Projects/JsonGlib